-In the realm of scholarly discourse, an important question arises: What are the effects of adopting ecopreneurship on sustainable livelihood development in the rural context?
-In connection to this, a study by Jayasinghe & Liyanage (2018) opined on the eco-enterprises potentials in gaining a mix of social, economic and environmental impacts.
-Similarly, a study by Guleria and Kaur (2022) reported there is a gradual increase in the popularity of ecopreneurship as a research field and is believed to provide continuous contribution towards an individual’s access to livelihood opportunities.
-These findings collectively underscore the importance for a comprehensive understanding of the achievement of sustainable rural livelihood outcomes within the broader context of ecopreneurship.
-On these points, the role of ecoprenuership in improving rural livelihoods in Sri Lanka is a complex issue and also multifaceted.
-Although there are earlier researches aimed at solving the rural livelihood issues, there exists a lack of knowledge gap in the literature on the impacts of applying ecopreneurship towards sustainable rural livelihoods.
-As the facts are such, the knowledge in this area is not adequate in understanding of strategies to sustain ecoprenuership in Sri Lanka which depicts the knowledge gap.
-On these notes, investigating ecopreneurship in Sri Lankan rural areas can reveal strategies to safeguard natural resources, lessen the ecological impact of farming operations, and encourage biodiversity conservation, potential for community development, and space for technological innovation.
+In the realm of scholarly discourse, an important question arises: What are the effects of adopting ecopreneurship on sustainable livelihood development in a rural context?
+In connection to this, Jayasinghe and Liyanage (2018) opined on the potential of eco-enterprises to gain a mix of social, economic, and environmental impacts.
+Similarly, a study by Guleria and Kaur (2022) reported that there is a gradual increase in the popularity of ecopreneurship as a research field and that it is believed to provide continuous contribution towards an individual’s access to livelihood opportunities.
+These findings collectively underscore the importance of a comprehensive understanding of the achievement of sustainable rural livelihood outcomes in the broader context of ecopreneurship.
+Thus, the role of ecoprenuership in improving rural livelihoods in Sri Lanka is complex and multifaceted.
+Although there are earlier studies aimed at solving rural livelihood issues, there is a lack of knowledge in the literature on the impacts of applying ecopreneurship towards sustainable rural livelihoods.
+As such, knowledge in this area is not adequate for understanding the strategies to sustain ecoprenuership in Sri Lanka, which depicts the knowledge gap.
+Investigating ecopreneurship in Sri Lankan rural areas can reveal strategies to safeguard natural resources, lessen the ecological impact of farming operations, and encourage biodiversity conservation, potential for community development, and space for technological innovation.

-On this basis, it was important to be carried out with the aim of examining the role of ecopreneurship towards achieving sustainable livelihood through the incorporation of the holistic sustainable livelihood framework (SLF).
-However, the main aim of the paper was to explore the impacts of ecopreneurship on five sustainable livelihood outcomes of the SLF.
-In particular, the research will attempt to answer the following questions:
+On this basis, it was important to carry out the present study with the aim of examining the role of ecopreneurship towards achieving a sustainable livelihood through the incorporation of the holistic sustainable livelihood framework (SLF).
+However, the main aim of this study was to explore the impact of ecopreneurship on five sustainable livelihood outcomes of the SLF.
+In particular, this study attempts to answer the following questions:

 What factors are fostering rural ecopreneurship?

-Does rural ecopreneurship enable an individual’s access to possessions and livelihood opportunities which can be converted into sustainable rural livelihood outcomes?
+Does rural ecopreneurship enable an individual to access possessions and livelihood opportunities that can be converted into sustainable rural livelihood outcomes?

 What are the strategies to sustain ecoprenuership and future directions on ecoprenuership approaches?

-In this research, the researcher aims to add to the body of knowledge in entrepreneurship by exploring the ecopreneurship development and its impact on the rural livelihoods in Sri Lanka.
-Besides, the findings of the study add to the theoretical knowledge as they expand the scope of knowledge about the drivers of ecopreneurship in the rural setting.
-Our study enriches the literature by investigating how financial, environmental, psychological, as well as sociological factors matter in individual ecopreneurship and revealed their positive and negative impacts on fostering ecopreneurship.
-Another contribution of the present study is that it develops the SLF, describing how ecopreneurship enables an individual’s access to possessions and livelihood opportunities, which can be converted into sustainable rural livelihood outcomes.
-Finally, the study findings provide important implications for both practitioners and scholars for ecopreneurship prediction and rural livelihoods development.
+This research aims to add to the body of knowledge in entrepreneurship by exploring ecopreneurship development and its impact on rural livelihoods in Sri Lanka.
+In addition, the findings of this study add to the theoretical knowledge as they expand the scope of knowledge on the drivers of ecopreneurship in rural settings.
+Our study enriches the literature by investigating how financial, environmental, psychological, and sociological factors matter in individual ecopreneurship, and reveals their positive and negative impacts on fostering ecopreneurship.
+Another contribution of the present study is that it developed the SLF, describing how ecopreneurship enables an individual’s access to possessions and livelihood opportunities, which can be converted into sustainable rural livelihood outcomes.
+Finally, the study’s findings provide important implications for both practitioners and scholars regarding ecopreneurship prediction and rural livelihood development.

-The rest of this paper will be structured in the following manner.
-The second part is the literature review on the existing literature on ecopreneurship and sustainable livelihood.
-The methodological approach adopted in the research is fully described in Section 3.
-Section 4 gives an overview of the empirical results.
-The last part will focus on the implications of these findings, which will end in a conclusion of the study.
+The remainder of this paper is organized as follows.
+The second part is a review of the existing literature on ecopreneurship and sustainable livelihoods.
+The methodological approach adopted in this study is described in Section 3.
+Section 4 provides an overview of the study’s empirical results.
+The last section will focus on the implications of these findings, which will end the conclusion of the study.

 Literature Review